-The Midi data generated by Thesys can be saved to a Midi File.
-Just drag and drop the " Hand/Note " Icon to a Midi track in your sequencer or to your desktop and the file will be created.
-Use the control below to set the length of the Midi file.
+The MIDI data generated by Thesys can be saved to a MIDI file.
+Just press the MIDI File Save button and the file will be created at the same level as the Contents folder of Thesys.

+Use the control below to set the length of the MIDI file.
 The maximum length is 64 bars.
 Since the file will be written on the fly, Thesys will not produce sound while the file is generated.